 - Our research of rumen modifiers has led to several products that are capable of helping the cow to become more efficient and gain more from her feeds.
 This reduces the need for higher starch diets, which allows us to feed safer higher forage based diets, while reducing costs.

-For the Winter 2016 “At A Glance” Dairy Issue — follow this SGO-At a Glance Spring-2018
+For the Spring 2018 “At A Glance” Dairy Issue — follow this SGO-At a Glance Spring-2018

 What to Expect for Fall Milk?

 During this extremely HOT summer, we have seen heat stress effects on our lactating cows and a reduction in milk production & butterfat.